JuliaSmoothOptimizers/KnetNLPModels.jl/docs/src/tutorial.md

 More layer types can be defined.
 Once again, see the [Knet.jl tutorial](https://github.com/denizyuret/Knet.jl/tree/master/tutorial) for more details.

-### Definition of the chained structure that evaluates the network and the loss function
+### Definition of the chained structure that evaluates the network and the loss function (negative log likelihood)
 ```julia
 using KnetNLPModels